The Link Between Behaviour and Culture We NEED To Talk About

 – Patricia Devine, Psychology Professor and Director of the Prejudice Lab.

 Unconscious bias occurs because of the brain’s natural tendency to look for patterns and associations in the world.
 We tend to seek out patterns and when we think that something is true we look for anything that will confirm it to us.
 We eventually fall prey to seeing things that are not there.
 Eventually, we make bad decisions potentially affecting those around us.
 Our brain likes to take shortcuts.
 We tend to try to simplify the world.

 “Thinking is difficult, that’s why most people judge.” – Carl Jung

 Our experience and conditioning each play a role.
 Every time we make a decision, our social background, life experiences, personal and cultural values influence our reasoning.
 Making a change means changing habits, how we think and how we think about how we think (if you could wrap your head around that).
 This is what makes change a challenge for many.

 The following figure (Figure 2) shows the Ladder of Inference.
 It is a thinking process that we go through, usually without realizing it, to make sense of situations in order to act.
 It helps us to think about our thinking and to coordinate our thinking with others.

-There are many types of unconscious bias, but in terms of observing behaviours, here are some categories that unconscious biases will fall into:
+There are many types of unconscious bias, but just for information, here are just some (with examples) of the categories that unconscious biases will fall into:

 Being overly influenced by the first piece of information we receive.
-For example, we may hear something about someone on the team from a colleague that may or may not be true and tend to believe it because of the relationship we have with the person who told us.
+For example, we may hear something about someone on the team from a colleague that may or may not be true and tend to believe it.
+In some cases, it may be because of the relationship we have with the person who told us.